aliai22/BOVW-classification/README.md

 ## Abstract
 This project implements the *Bag of Visual Words* (BOVW) technique to retrieve information (feature descriptors) from the image and then train a classifier (SVM & Random Forest for this project) on image histograms to predict the class of a given data sample.
 The same technique was applied on two different datasets, *objects dataset* and *flowers dataset*.
-The object dataset was already splitted into training and testing parts, however, the other one was not.
-Hence, it was splitted into *80-20 train-test* portions before proceeding forward.
+The object dataset was already split into training and testing parts, however, the other one was not.
+Hence, it was split into *80-20 train-test* portions before proceeding forward.
 Moreover, all images were resized to a single dimension *(250,250)*.

 The code relies on: